jeff-zucker/solid-file-client/README.md

   readFile      returns content as a string or a blob depending on file type fetchAndParse returns content as an rdflib graph object or a JSON object depending on file type get           returns content as a readable stream

+# readFile(url)

+Fetches a resource at the given URL and returns its contents

+/* readFile(url)
+*/

+The readFile method fetches a local or remote resource and, when successful, returns the resource's content as a string or, in the case of images, and other binary files, a blob.

+  let res = await fileClient.readFile(url)
+  if(!res.ok) show_err(res)
+  else show( res.body )

+To fetch and return a parsed graph of RDF content, see fetchAndParse()

+To fetch and return the content as a ReadableStream, see getFile().